scalatutorials/eranation.github.io/tour/interactive_tour_of_scala_overview.md

 - Scala is a statically typed, object oriented functional language, merging two popular programming approches into one
 - Built by Martin Odersky at EPFL, launched in 2003, open source
-- Used by Twitter, Linked In, Yammer, Foursquare, OpenStudy, eBay, Amazon and many many others
+- Used by Twitter, Linked In, Yammer, Foursquare, OpenStudy, eBay, Amazon and many others
 - It runs on the JVM (had an experimental .NET CLR backend that was discontinued, and has an experimental LLVM compiler)
-- Therefore it has great interop with Java (and any other JVM language of course)
+- Therefore it has great interop with Java (and any other JVM language)